 We could call our guide Mowgli, well you understand why!
 I visited Bukit Lawang with 2 friends and next to us, 2 other girls were joining our group.
 For this small group of 5, we had two guides with us.
 They explained everything we saw on the way, guided us through the jungle and made sure we got great things to eat!

 After about 4 to 5 hours of walking, we were far enough in the jungle to spot our first Orangutans.
 What an amazing experience this is!
 I really can’t describe it.
 Look at how amazing these creatures are!

 As we were studying in Indonesia for 6 months (with just one backpack), you can imagine that we didn’t have proper hiking shoes with us.
-Well, thats what you see here.
-Although, I have to admit, the hike was perfectly fine to do on sneakers.
-Don’t forget to take some flip flops with you for when you arrive at the camp, because your feet definitely want to relax a bit from your orangutan jungle trek in Bukit Lawang.
+Well, that’s what you see here.
+Although I have to admit, the hike was perfectly fine to do in sneakers.
+Don’t forget to take some flip-flops with you when you arrive at the camp, because your feet want to relax a bit from your orangutan jungle trek in Bukit Lawang.

 The next morning, you had the opportunity to visit a waterfall nearby and we again received some amazing fruits and a sandwich!
 So much more ‘luxury’ than expected!

 You might wonder, how do we get back?
 Well, you don’t have to walk the same way!
 You don’t even have to walk.
 We went back to the village of Bukit Lawang tubing.
 This sounds a bit more scary than it is, as all the tubes are tied together, so you couldn’t drift away.
 The tube ride lasted less than 30 minutes, so by the end of the morning, we already arrived at our guesthouse.
 This means, you still have the opportunity to depart to the next destination, however, we stayed for one more night and just relaxed so we could start the remainder of our trip completely fresh the next day.